 I feel like I wanna do something crazy, like a big move.
 When I was a first-year and I got here and I was meeting seniors, I thought they were so old, like the next step would be starting a family.
 But like now that I am a senior, I’m like, “I’m so young!”
 Like I should go to California or something and just live — like who knows?

-I’m never gonna be this young again.
-Like I just wanna be crazy.
+I’m never going to be this young again.
 I think my next step is just to do something unexpected.